hitherejoe/Reactemon/README.md

-# Reactemon
+# Reactémon
 ===========

-A React-Native Pokedex for Android/iOS.
+A React-Native Pokédex for Android/iOS.
 More info coming soon.